Zirtual Review: A Great Place To Find a VA or Should You Try Elsewhere?

 Short History of Zirtual (A Division of Startups.com)

-Zirtual is a virtual assistant service provider established in the United States that serves professionals, entrepreneurs, and small corporate teams.
+The Zirtual virtual assistant service was established in the United States to serve professionals, entrepreneurs, and small corporate teams.
 It operates on the same "shared economy" platform as Uber and Lyft.

 Maren Kate Donovan established Zirtual in 2010.
 During her freshman year in college, she started her blog "Escaping the 9 to 5."

 Donovan developed the Zirtual business concept while attending The Founder Institute's four-month entrepreneur training and startup incubation program in 2010.
 She launched the company after graduation and became very successful very quickly.
 After 5 years, Donavan hit a burn (more money going out than coming in) and closed the company.
 Zirtual employees were informed via email!